-We start with an examination of what happens when a small-amplitude fast pulse with $w_0 = 1.78$ is launched into a randomly structured plasma as depicted in Figure 1(a).
 Figure 1(b) presents the distribution in the y-t plane of the y-component of the velocity perturbation (v_y) , where the diagonal ridge is the course of the leading fast wave pulse.
 While propagating, this pulse undergoes a series of interactions with the random plasma, thereby experiencing some attenuation and broadening (Paper I).
-In addition, secondary waves with amplitudes at about 10-20% of that of the main pulse are clearly seen, forming a 'fabric' pattern as a result of partial transmissions and reflections.
-Partial reflection is strong at sharp density changes (e.g., at $y \simeq 20, 48, 85, 105$), as evidenced by the strong backward propagation of secondary waves.
+In addition, secondary waves with amplitudes of about 10%-20% of that of the main pulse are clearly seen, forming a "fabric" pattern as a result of partial transmissions and reflections.
+Partial reflection is strong at sharp density changes (e.g., at $y \simeq 20$, 48, 85, 105), as evidenced by the strong backward propagation of secondary waves.